 No detachment to money reduces behavioral biases

-Almost all the behavioral mistakes come from detachment to money.
+Almost all the behavioral mistakes come from lack of detachment to money.
 Anyone can be successful trading a paper account.
 But the problem is that a paper or demo account never resembles real trading with real money.
 You have no skin in the game.

 To make it worse, most traders use leverage and this magnifies your detachment to money.
 With real money, you are more likely to tweak or stop trading a strategy in the midst of drawdown, something you wouldn’t do in a demo account.
 Most traders fold at drawdowns more than 20%.